natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/deploying-containers.md

     export NAMESPACE=<namespace>
     echo $NAMESPACE
     ```

+In this tutorial, we are going to deploy our first container image and look at the concepts of Pods, Services, and Deployments.

 ## :octicons-tasklist-16: **Task 1**: Start and stop a single Pod
 After we’ve familiarized ourselves with the platform, we are going to have a look at deploying a pre-built container image or any other public container registry.